junxit/us-congress-bills-117/bill.md

     >   - **(ii)** Any group treated as a single employer under subsection (b), (c), (m), or (o) of section 414 of the Internal Revenue Code of 1986 shall be treated as a single employer for purposes of clause (i).

   - **(2)** *Rule of construction* Nothing in subparagraph (J) of section 212(n)(1) of the Immigration and Nationality Act (8 U.S.C.
 1182(n)(1)), as added by paragraph (1), may be construed to prohibit renewal applications or change of employer applications for H–1B nonimmigrants employed by an employer on the date of the enactment of this Act.
-  - **(3)** *Effective date* The amendment made by this subsection shall take effect on the date that is 180 days after the date of the enactment of this Act.
+  - **(3)** *Application* The amendment made by this subsection shall apply with respect to an employer commencing on the date that is 180 days after the date of the enactment of this Act.
 - **(d)** *Labor condition application fee* Section 212(n) of the Immigration and Nationality Act (8 U.S.C.
 1182(n)), as amended by section 3(a), is further amended by adding at the end the following:
   > - **(7)**
   >   - **(A)** The Secretary of Labor shall promulgate a regulation that requires applicants under this subsection to pay an administrative fee to cover the average paperwork processing costs and other administrative costs.